-When you register a company in the UK, once your application has been processed and approved, Companies House will send you a formal certificate of incorporation.
+When you register a company in the UK, once your application is processed and approved, Companies House will issue a formal certificate of incorporation.

-This is an important document which provides details about your company and shows that it is a separate legal entity, distinct from the directors and shareholders.
+This is an important document that provides details about your company and demonstrates that it is a separate legal entity, distinct from its directors and shareholders.

-If you register the company by post, you’ll receive a paper certificate of incorporation although you may choose to register electronically, in which case, you’ll be sent a pdf attachment that contains the same information.
+If you register the company by post, you’ll receive a paper certificate of incorporation.
+However, most people register electronically and receive a PDF attachment containing the same information.

 You can save this and print off a copy of the certificate in case you need to present it in future.

-So what information is shown on the certificate of incorporation, and why do you need one?
+What information is included on the certificate of incorporation, and why do you need one?

 Information about your company